TelemetryDeck/KotlinSDK/README.md

         )
 ```

-Depending on the specified `PurchaseEvent`, one of the following signal will be sent:
+Depending on the specified `PurchaseEvent`, one of the following signals will be sent:
 - `TelemetryDeck.Purchase.completed`
 - `TelemetryDeck.Purchase.freeTrialStarted`
 - `TelemetryDeck.Purchase.convertedFromTrial`